Score additional coverage at no extra cost with one of the largest insurers in the US.

 - Make, model and condition of the cars you need coverage for

 - Details about the employees who will be driving those cars, including their driver’s license numbers and driving records

-Alternatives to Allstate commercial car insurance
+Compare Allstate commercial car insurance to competitors

 With company cars, any breakdown or setback could mean a loss.
 Allstate’s commercial car insurance policies offer customizable coverage and streamlined claims to keep you on the road.